 You can currently see Jensen Ackles on TV as Dean Winchester, one of the ghost-hunting brothers on Supernatural.
 His first television credit, however, came from Wishbone.
-Ackles got his big break playing Michael Duss, the preppy teen with a knack for “mechanical things,” in the season one episode “Viva Wishbone!”
+Ackles got his big break playing Michael Duss, the preppy teen with a knack for “mechanical things,” in the season 1 episode “Viva Wishbone!”
 Check him out in the clip above.

 Duffield received tons of letters from young children, parents, and teachers while Wishbone was on the air.
 But the series hit another, unexpected audience.
 “We were tickled that so many college students liked the show,” he said.
 “Some would write us thank you notes for helping them pass freshman lit class.”

 Wishbone was voiced by Larry Brantley.
 The actor appeared in voice only throughout the series—with one exception.
 In the episode “Rushin’ to the Bone,” Brantley has a brief cameo as an actor named Larry Brinkley.
 This Larry is also dubbing for Wishbone, as he shoots a dog food commercial involving a fake Scottish castle and period garb.
-Sound familiar?
-Watch Brantley’s meta role above.

 In between the first and second seasons of Wishbone, Soccer hit the road.
-He appeared in malls across America, greeting his fans from a red armchair.
+He appeared at malls across America, greeting his fans from a red armchair.
 And his accommodations were none too shabby.
 While traveling, Soccer flew first class, stayed in four-star hotels, and had his own security detail.
 People noted that the handlers even gave Soccer a codename: The President.

 Wishbone was mostly an episodic kind of dog, but he did manage to score one feature-length film.
 Wishbone’s Dog Days of the West premiered on Showtime in the spring of 1998.
 It was based on the O. Henry short story collection Heart of the West, and it went directly to video soon after its television debut.

 One movie may be a slim filmography, but Wishbone’s bibliography is much larger: Between 1996 and 2001, there were nine different Wishbone book series.
 The first franchise, Wishbone Classics, consisted of straightforward novelizations of the TV series.
 But soon there were Adventures of Wishbone, Wishbone Mysteries, and even Wishbone: The Early Years, a series that followed Wishbone as a puppy.
 The last spate of Wishbone books came in 2000 and 2001, all by the same author (A.D.
 Francis).
-You can get those now for literal pennies on Amazon.
+You can still get those on Amazon.